isaiah-garcia/LeetCode-Accountability-Progress-Reporter/README.md

 Facebook: https://leetcode.com/accounts/facebook/login/?next=%2F \
 LinkedIn: https://leetcode.com/accounts/linkedin_oauth2/login/?next=%2Fprogress%2F

+NOTE:
-NOTE: YOU MAY NEED TO ADJUST CODE LOGIC BASED ON YOUR LOGIN METHOD.
+YOU MAY NEED TO ADJUST CODE BASED ON YOUR LOGIN METHOD.
 THE CODE IS CURRENTLY SETUP FOR A 3RD PARTY LOGIN.

 STEP 4: Setup CronJob in terminal